cirleamihai/akamai-1.7-cookie-generator/README.md

 # akamai-1.7-cookie-generator
 <h2> disclaimer: 2021 working version -> might be outdated </h2>
+his document, along with the associated script and any related content, has been created strictly for educational purposes.
+The intent is to provide insights into how web security, particularly Akamai's Bot Manager, operates and to understand the challenges and techniques involved in navigating complex web security systems.
 <h1>Welcome to Akamai Cookie Generator for Akamai protected websites!</h1>
 <p>This script is designed to automate the process of generating valid Akamai cookies for interacting with websites protected by Akamai's Bot Manager, specifically targeting the Sizeer website.</p>
 <h2>What is Akamai?</h2>